codecrafters-io/build-your-own-redis/stage_descriptions/auth-04-pl7.md

 The tester will validate the following for the response:

 1. The first element of the array is the string `flags`, encoded as a RESP bulk string.
-2. The second element of the array is a RESP array, and contains the `nopass` flag.
+2. The second element of the array is a RESP array and contains the `nopass` flag.
 3. The third element of the array is the string `passwords`, encoded as a RESP bulk string.
-4. The fourth element of the array is an empty array, because no passwords has been specified for the default user.
+4. The fourth element of the array is an empty array because no passwords have been specified for the default user.